lightning/bolts/05-onchain.md

 There exists a bias towards preferring mutual closes over unilateral closes, because outputs of the former are unencumbered by a delay and are directly spendable by wallets.
-In addition, mutual close fees tend to be less exaggerated than those of commitment transactions.
+In addition, mutual close fees tend to be less exaggerated than those of commitment transactions (or in the case of `option_simplified_commitment`, the commitment transaction may require a child transaction to cause it to be mined).
 So, the only reason not to use the signature from `closing_signed` would be if the fee offered was too small for it to be processed.